Bookinus/Predicting-Severity-in-Bug-Reports/README.md

 which will be used to measure the performance of the model.

 ## Dataset
 The bug reports for this study are sourced from a dataset from Kaggle ([Software Bug Reports - Kaggle Dataset](https://www.kaggle.com/datasets/samanthakumara/software-bug-reports)) through secondary data collection.
-This dataset consists of Bugzilla bug reports and will be used to fine-tune a pre-trained BERT model.
+This dataset consists of Bugzilla bug reports from different open source projects.

 ## Model Implementation